 Watch: Koko B. Ware sings “Bird Bird Bird” on WWF Prime Time, September 11th, 1989

-This story was one of many included in our long-form piece entitled, Animals in Wrestling.
+This story was one of many included in our long-form piece, 5 Wrestling Animals and Their Chilling Stories Outside of the Ring.
 Read on to learn the stories of many of the true heroes of wrestling, the wrestling animals that graced our television screens over the years.
-What were the stories behind them and what eventually happened to these animals once the cameras stopped rolling?
+What were the stories behind them, and what eventually happened to these animals once the cameras stopped rolling?

 If you enjoyed this piece, be sure not to miss the following articles on our site: